PERN Przyjaźń SA

 PERN SA (Przedsiębiorstwo Eksploatacji Rurociągów Naftowych Spółka Akcyjna), joint stock Oil Pipeline Operation Company is one of leading companies for oil transportation and storage in Poland.
-The company is based in Płock and overlooks catering of oil and gas through Poland to eastern European markets.
+The company is based in Płock, in central Poland, and oversees catering of oil and gas through Poland to eastern European markets.

 Etymologically the word Przyjaźń in both Polish and Ukrainian means Friendship.

 History

 PERN SA was established in 1959, as per the resolution of the Economy Committee of the Ministerial Board of Poland, based on agreements between Soviet Union, Poland and GDR on oil supply and transportation and was a part of the larger Druzhba pipeline project which would connect USSR with Poland, Czechoslovakia, GDR and Hungary.

 The company and the pipeline network started operating in 1962.
 The eastern part of the pipeline connecting Adamowo and Płock was completed and started operating in 1972.
 The second part of the pipeline connecting Płock and Schwedt became operational in 1973.
 In 1975, PERN Przyjaźń SA extended its pipeline network with a two-way pipeline, named Rurociąg Pomorski which connected Płock to a port city of Gdańsk.

 Other extensions are Płock–Koluszki connection in 1968, Płock–Mościska in 1970, Mościska-Emilianów in 1975.
 In 1992, Płock–Koluszki was extended to Częstochowa.
-In 25 year period, starting from 1968, the company extended and commissioned over 620 km of oil pipelines.
+In 25-year period, starting from 1968, the company extended and commissioned over 620 km of oil pipelines.
 Currently, PERN Przyjaźń SA operates nearly 2500 km of piping network.